-I’m one of the “lucky” ones, because suicide has not touched me in a direct way through the loss of a family member or friend.
-But I have friends who have lost loved ones from suicide.
-My daughter lost a friend, a camp counselor at her beloved nature camp, to suicide.
+My daughter has lost two friends, one of her best friends and also a camp counselor at her beloved nature camp, to suicide.
 I have dear friends and family who have dealt with depression and anxiety, and I have personally dealt with depression.
 It’s debilitating and tough, and my own experience with depression wasn’t all THAT serious (I took an anti-depressant for a while to get through it).
 It really sucked the life out of me, and it's impossibly difficult to imagine how really horrible serious mental illness is.

 The United States does not do enough to fund mental health efforts.
 This is a sad fact at this time.
 Too many people simply cannot get the help they need.
 I've read so many stories of individuals and families trying to get help, over and over and over again, with little to no success.
 We don't have enough psychiatric beds in our hospitals, and most of our health insurance policies have severe limits on mental health expense coverage.
 It's expense and the difficulty in event finding help means the far too many people are left to struggle on their own.
 And we know, all too well, the unfortunate and tragic direction this often leads.

 So, what can we do?
 The best thing I can think of is to support organizations working to help people in crisis, people struggling with the loss of a loved one to suicide, and the research of mental illness to find a cure.
 Yeah, I can do it on my own and send them a donation.
 But it’s more meaningful if we do it together (and we can give more if we do it together).
 This is where you come in.
 Because if we work together, we can help together by donating even more to preventing suicide.
 I hope you’ll join me.

-I’m donating a percentage of every sale, split equally between the following organizations:
+I’m donating 5% of every sale, split equally between the following organizations: